 I did not intend to go this state park, but I was indeed glad of my time there.

 I then made my way down the coast to Point Lobos.
-A place may describe as one of the most stunning views along this famous highway.
+A place many describe as one of the most stunning views along this famous highway.

-It was time to leave the coats behind and make my way inland.
-I found expensive, mediocre county campground not far away.
+It was time to leave the coast behind and make my way inland.
+I found an expensive, mediocre county campground not far away.
 But it was legal, there were showers, and it served as a suitable place to call home for the night.